Better Public Services: Supporting vulnerable children

-Based on 2010-11 hospitalisation data, the annual rate of rheumatic fever initial episodes is 4.2 cases per 100,000 population.
-About 70% of cases occur in children aged between 5 and 14 years of age.
-In 2011 there were 187 cases of initial episodes of acute rheumatic fever.
-We are working towards a five-year goal of reducing rheumatic fever by two thirds to 1.4 cases per 100,000 per year by 2017.
-This is a stretch goal, as illustrated in Figure 2 below (the dotted line from 2012 shows the projected rate).
+In 2012, the incidence of rheumatic fever was 3.9 cases per 100,000 people – a total of 171 people were admitted to hospital for rheumatic fever.
+This is down from a rate of 4.2 cases per 100,000 in 2011.
+About 90 percent of cases occur in children aged between 5 and 19 years of age.
+The rheumatic fever target of a reduction to 1.4 cases per 100,000 by 2017 is a stretch goal, as illustrated in Figure 2 below (the dotted line from 2011 shows the projected rate).

 By 2017, we aim to halt the 10-year rise in children experiencing physical abuse and reduce current numbers by 5%.